What’s next for poor Bill O’Reilly? Here are some suggestions.

 Why did folks ridicule Mitt Romney so relentlessly when he said, back in 2011, “Corporations are people.”?
 Obviously they must be if 21st Century Fox can be someone’s parent.
 In fact, I recently received an invitation to Fox News’s bar mitzvah.
 Such a punim on that bubbeleh!

 But back to O’Reilly — where can an alleged serial sexual harasser find employment these days?
 Keep in mind, he’ll be armed with a personal reference from none other than our esteemed POTUS, as offered during a recent interview with the failing New York Times.
-Trump called O’Reilly “a good person,” and went thusly:
+Trump called O’Reilly “a good person,” and went on thusly:

 - “’Personally, I think he shouldn’t have settled,’ Mr. Trump told Times reporters in a wide-ranging interview.
 ‘Because you should have taken it all the way; I don’t think Bill did anything wrong.'”